 Each message batch is split into data chunks and expanded with parity chunks using Reed-Solomon encoding.
 The original data can be reconstructed from any 50% of chunks.

-Priority Message fees are distributed among protocol participants.
-Rather than prepaying fees, Priority Messages include a signed debit authorization.
+Priority message fees are distributed among protocol participants.
+Rather than prepaying fees, priority messages include a signed debit authorization.
 The proposer deducts the bid from the sender's balance at inclusion time.

 Full technical specification of the Silica Protocol, consensus modifications, and economic model.